-Homemade Coconut Butter–Food Processor or Vitamix?
+Which is Best for Making Homemade Coconut Butter–Food Processor or Vitamix?

 Well, it took me back to the day when I was trying to find milk substitutes for baking since my oldest was diagnosed with a life-threatening allergy to dairy and I saw oat milk on the shelf.
 You guess it — the only ingredients in the oat milk on the shelf at Whole Foods were oats, water and a little sweetener and sea salt.
 (Sounds of my “you-can-make-this-yourself” mind churning)

 So what did I do next?
 Of course I tried to see if there was a way that I could make it myself —